 It's important to understand that EVAAS does not fit teachers into a predetermined distribution.
 The number of teachers who appear in each effectiveness level is determined by the amount of statistical evidence that each teacher's group of students exceeded, met, or fell short of expected growth.
 The methodology does not predetermine the number or percentage of teachers whose values fall into each effectiveness level range.
 In fact, the relative size of each effectiveness level group varies by grade and subject or course, depending on the evidence of measurable differences in growth.

 To see the list of students linked to the teacher in the data, click the Student List button above the chart.

 The Used in the Analysis column indicates whether each student was used in the analysis that generated the teacher's value-added report.
-Students are excluded from the analysis when:
+The most common reasons that students are excluded from the analysis are:

 - They don't have assessment scores

 - They aren't linked to a teacher